ArtDev-HE/ai-ticket-management-system/docs/DEV_PREPROD_CHECKLIST.md

 1) Dev auth shims & tokens
 	 - Files / places:
 		 - `src/routes/auth.js` (contains `dev-login` and a dev fast-path that issues permissive JWTs).
-		 - `frontend/ai_management_ticket_system/src/services/auth.ts` (stores token in `localStorage` in dev flows and supports dev login).
+		 - `frontend/ai_management_ticket_system/src/services/auth.ts` (stores token in `sessionStorage` in dev flows and supports dev login).
 		 - `frontend/ai_management_ticket_system/scripts/smokeTests.js` uses a static `DEV_TOKEN_FALLBACK`.
 	 - Why temporary: these bypass real authentication flows and would allow unauthorized access if left enabled in production.
 	 - Suggested remediation:
 		 - Remove the `dev-login` endpoint or gate it with a strong guard that refuses to run when `NODE_ENV==='production'`.
-		 - Replace localStorage client-side tokens with secure HttpOnly cookies for production flows.
+		 - Replace sessionStorage client-side tokens with secure HttpOnly cookies for production flows.
 Document a migration strategy for auth in the frontend.
 		 - Remove the static token fallback or make it a test-only fixture that is never merged to release branches.

 2) Dev users & seed scripts